 - Electrolytes, including serum calcium, magnesium, and phosphate levels.
 Ionised calcium levels are preferred over total serum calcium.
-Hypokalaemia, hypomagnesaemia, and hypocalcaemia may predispose patients to either conventional VT or torsades de pointes.
+Hypokalaemia, hypomagnesaemia, and hypocalcaemia may predispose patients either to conventional VT or torsades de pointes.

-- Levels of therapeutic drugs, eg digoxin.
+- Levels of therapeutic drugs - eg, digoxin.

 - Evaluate for myocardial ischaemia: serum troponin I levels, or other cardiac markers.